-Absolutely, Positively Wellywood - Lord of The Rings and The Hobbit fans can visit Weta Cave, corner Camperdown Road & Weka Street, Miramar.
-Look around the mini museum and watch behind the scenes interviews with the Weta co-founders that take you from Weta's humble beginnings to the world famous model makers and designers they are today (entry to Weta Cave is free).
-Weta Cave Workshop Tours are $24 adults.
-Weta Cave is open 7 days, 9am-5.30pm.
+Absolutely, Positively Wellywood - Lord of The Rings and The Hobbit fans can visit The Weta Cave, corner Camperdown Road & Weka Street, Miramar.
+Look around the mini museum and watch behind the scenes interviews with the Weta co-founders that take you from Weta's humble beginnings to the world famous model makers and designers they are today (entry to The Weta Cave is free).
+Weta Studio Tours are also offered.
+The Weta Cave is open 7 days, 9am-5.30pm.
 (For die hard fans - a sneak peak of the Hobbiton Movie Set Tour in Matamata).

 Archaeological remains of Te Aro Pa are under glass at 39 Taranaki Street in the central city.
 Remnants of the 150+ year old Maori settlement were discovered during the demolition of a building in 2005 that made way for Bellagio Apartments.

-Breakfast - Build your own from $3 (two free range eggs, poached scrambled or fried on toast) at The Old Bailey, 101 Lambton Quay.
-Breakfast is served from 7.30am during the week and 10am on weekends.
+Breakfast - Build your own breakfast Monday - Friday from $3 (two free range eggs, poached scrambled or fried on toast) at The Old Bailey, 101 Lambton Quay.

 Cheers!
 Six Barrel Soda Co makes soda syrups and sells them around the country.
-You can have a glass of soda at the factory/cafe upstairs on the corner of Eva and Dixon Streets.
+You can have a glass of soda at the Soda Shop on the corner of Eva and Dixon Streets.
 An upgrade of Eva Street has made the entrance more inviting and once inside it's a light, airy space and there's some good people watching to be done from a window seat.